ifoxfoot/fqacalc/README.md

 ## Relative Functions

-Relative functions calculate relative frequency, coverage, and importance for each category.
-There is also a species summary function that produces a summary of each species’ relative metrics in the data frame.
+Relative functions calculate relative frequency, coverage, and importance for each category. `fqacalc` also contains a species summary function that produces a summary of each species’ relative metrics in a data frame.
 Relative functions always allow duplicate species observations.
 They also always allow ground and water to be included.

 Relative functions have one additional argument which tells the functions what to calculate the relative value of: